 - Make note of your exact location

 - Dial 999 and follow the operator’s instructions

 In an emergency, you should dial 999.
 This number connects you to the local police, fire, and ambulance services.
 After this, calmly explain to the operator what is happening, and they will tell you what to do.

 Fortunately, the emergency line is open 24 hours a day and offers services in multiple languages; including Arabic, English, French, Chinese, Tagalog, and Urdu.

 Most of the time, the authorities will arrive within 15 minutes or less.
-If you call an ambulance, it should arrive in 8 minutes and will have one EMT and an intermediate paramedic.
-Furthermore, one of them will be an Arabic speaker.
+If you call an ambulance, it should arrive in 8 minutes and have one EMT and an intermediate paramedic.
+Furthermore, one of them will speak Arabic.
 Because the emergency services in Qatar manage about 6,000 calls every day, they are extremely efficient.